assafchamoy/React-Native-Social-login-with-firebase/README.md

 ### Installing

-First, download the project and open it with "vsCode" (or any other IDE of your choise).
+First, download the project and open it with "vsCode" (or any other IDE of your choice).
 Next, open a command line and navigate to the project folder you have downloaded.
 (You may use the integrated terminal if you want)